alyssadata/origin_recognition/06_terms_and_markers.md

 Terms and markers make the source-line findable.

-They are the repeated words, distinctions, structures, and recognition signals that help identify the Origin | Continuum line across repositories, website pages, books, posts, citations, derivative work, and later comparison.
+They are the repeated words, distinctions, structures, and recognition signals that help identify the Origin | Continuum line across repositories, website pages, books, posts, citations, derivative-recognition comparisons, and later source-line review.

 Alyssa Solen is Origin.